 Technical Theater Director / Designer

 Anders has been a Technical Director/Designer here at New Trier High School since 2017.
 He an Evanston native who started on his high school's stage crew his freshman year and has never stopped.
 He earned his BFA in Scenic Design from SUNY Purchase College.
 He has been designing sets with his wife around the Chicago area since 2008.
-He is expected to earn his Masters in Performing Arts Administration from Roosevelt University in June 2019.
+He earned his Masters in Performing Arts Administration from Roosevelt University.